8balloon/eigenstate/README.md

 State definition for a "multiple counters" application.
 A count is displayed across a variable number of counters.
 */
-import { Provider, logAction} from '../../src'
+import { Provider, logVerbosely} from '../../src'

 const isMinSize = ({rows, columns}) => rows.length <= 1 && columns.length <= 1